-To be more precise, on an Intel Pentium4 2600 MHz processor with 1024 MB RAM, where n and p are 1024 bits long, the computational time of a one-way hashing operation, a symmetric encryption/decryption operation, an elliptic curve point multiplication operation and Chebyshev polynomial operation is 0.0005s, 0.0087s, 0.063075s and 0.02102s separately [10].
+To be more precise, on an Intel Pentium 2600 MHz processor with 1024 MB RAM, where n and p are 1024 bits long, the computational time of a one-way hashing operation, a symmetric encryption/decryption operation, an elliptic curve point multiplication operation and Chebyshev polynomial operation is 0.0005s, 0.0087s, 0.063075s and 0.02102s separately [10].
 Moreover, the computational cost of XOR operation could be ignored when compared with other operations.

-For simplicity, the literatures [3, 6, 13, 15] in the different realms architecture, we omit the comparisons table detailedly.
-The reason is that our proposed protocol are mainly based on chaotic maps algorithms which is more efficient than the other algorithms, such as RSA and ECC, in the literatures [3, 10, 13, 15].
+For simplicity, the literatures [3, 6, 13, 15] in the different realms architecture, we omit the comparisons table detailed.
+The reason is that our proposed protocol are mainly based on chaotic maps algorithms which is more efficient than the other algorithms, such as RSA and ECC, in the literatures [3, 6, 13, 15].

-5.2 The Comparisons Between Our Scheme and the Literature with the Same Algorithms
+5.2 The Comparisons among Our Scheme and Other Algorithms

-Table 4 shows performance comparisons between our proposed scheme and the literature of [11, 12, 18, 19, 11, 20] in three-party architecture with chaotic maps.
+Table 4 shows performance comparisons between our proposed scheme and the literature of [11, 12, 18, 19, 20] in three-party architecture with chaotic maps.